Get life and funeral cover today

 When insurers develop products such as disability insurance, they must meet specific needs and they must identify who those products will be suitable for.

-If you have dependants who rely on your income, life insurance, disability insurance and expense protector policies will cover your income should something happen to you.
+If you have dependants who rely on your income, life insurance and disability insurance policies will cover your income should something happen to you.
 If you are single with no dependants but need to protect your income, disability insurance or expense protector policies are suitable.

 Whenever you buy a financial product, ask who it is suitable for and what need it fulfils.
 If your insurer can answer this, they are sticking to TCF principles.